laurentcarrie/legendary-memory/README.md

 - compact

-partitions tend to be very long, pages long, but pop music is made of repetetions of verses, bridge, chorus, and I want that to stand in one A4 page
+partitions tend to be very long, pages long, but pop music is made of repetetions of verses, bridge, chorus, and I want that to fit in one A4 page, so I can have it and play without turning the page.
 ![alt text](doc1.png)

-- table oriented
+- chord grid oriented

-We want to see grid of chords.
+We want to see grid of chords, so in the band we easily agree on the structures, breaks, ...
 ![alt text](doc2.png)

 - versioned in github, as text files.
 We don't want a word or other format